uyuni-project/mcp-server-uyuni/README.md

 Open WebUI is an extensible, feature-rich, and user-friendly self-hosted AI platform designed to operate entirely offline.
 It supports various LLM runners like Ollama and OpenAI-compatible APIs, with built-in inference engine for RAG, making it a powerful AI deployment solution.
 More at https://docs.openwebui.com/

+> [!NOTE]
+> The following instructions describe how to set up Open WebUI and the MCP proxy for **local development and testing purposes**.
+For production deployments, please refer to the official [Open WebUI documentation](https://docs.openwebui.com/) for recommended setup procedures.

 ### Setup Open WebUI

 You need `uv` installed.
 See https://docs.astral.sh/uv